kamaradclimber/greengot-client/README.md

 # Client

 This is a very small demonstration client for greengot bank.
-I'm using it to extract my transactions and import them in Linxo.
+I'm using it to extract my transactions and import them in Linxo using QIF format

 There are warnings in the code, read them to understand the risks.